Liberal Party requests recount in tight Quebec race it lost to Bloc | CBC News

 Elections Canada says it detected another issue earlier with the vote count in the Quebec riding.

-The agency said that a returning officer accidentally entered 410 votes for a party, rather than 40 votes.
+A returning officer accidentally entered 410 votes for the Liberal candidate, rather than 40 votes, the Liberals said they were told.
 The typo was discovered in "one of the result numbers for one of the polls" during the validation process and corrected, said Elections Canada.

 "This was due to human error," wrote Elections Canada.
 "The aforementioned typo was checked and corrected at this time, as were other data-entry typos discovered during the validation process.
 None of these errors changed the outcome of the results."